iamanujsain/Pong-Java/README.md

 # Pong-Java

-### A simple Pong game made using Java programming language.
+### A simple Pong game, made using Java programming language.